verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] I just need to get a car and classic Good looks
 - [ ] Stalking is an ugly word.
 I like to call it obsessively shadowing.
 - [ ] Who needs life savings anyways?
+- [ ] Stop worrying so much before you spontaneously combust.